 This product is made using plant-based ingredients so it’s safer for babies Plus, it’s designed for all skin types, whether dry, sensitive or allergy-prone.
 I also like the spray bottle which makes it easy to apply.

 This oil also comes in a spray bottle for easy application.
 Over and above that, you’ll like that it’s also made of 99% plant-based ingredients and lightly fragranced to stimulate your baby’s senses.
-You can use it to massage your little one as highlighted in this video.
+You can use it to massage your little one – see this how-to video below.

 You’ll like this baby oil that comprises a gentle and hypoallergenic formula which is perfect if your little one has sensitive skin.And it’s also paraben and phthalates free making it safe to use on babies.

 Of course, no baby oil list is complete without mentioning Johnson & Johnson.
 The hypoallergenic oil is perfect for babies with sensitive skin.
 The oil contains mineral oils and preservatives so it may last longer.
 And while it’s formulated for babies, people of all ages can use the product.